0xProject/0x-monorepo/contracts/staking/spec/spec.md

 Liquidity incentives are used to align market participants with long-term objectives of the 0x protocol.
 Fees are charged by the 0x protocol and paid to market makers as a reward for their trade volume and amount of ZRX staked.

 <p align="center"><img src="https://github.com/0xProject/0x-monorepo/blob/stakingspec/contracts/staking/spec/ProtocolFee.png" width="700" /></p>

+The protocol fee is paid in either WETH or ETH.
+If ETH is not included in the transaction (by setting `msg.value`) then the fee will be taken in WETH from the taker, as illustrated in the diagram above.

 ### 6.1 Market Making